Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/content/reboot.md

 <a href="#">This is an example link</a>
 {{< /example >}}

-As of v5.3.x, link `color` is set using `rgba()` and new `-rgb` CSS variables, allowing for easy customization of link color opacity.
+Link `color` is set using `rgba()` and new `-rgb` CSS variables, allowing for easy customization of link color opacity.
 Change the link color opacity with the `--bs-link-opacity` CSS variable:

 {{< example >}}
 <a href="#" style="--bs-link-opacity: .5">This is an example link</a>